EKG Rhythm Cheat Sheet

 Why learning EKG rhythms matters

 EKG rhythm recognition is one of the most important clinical skills for healthcare students and early-career clinicians.
-Whether you are studying for nursing exams, NCLEX-style review, medical assisting coursework, paramedic review, or general patient care concepts, understanding basic EKG rhythms helps you identify what is normal, what is abnormal, and what may require urgent attention.
+Whether you are studying for nursing exams, NCLEX-style review, medical assisting coursework, paramedic review, telemetry basics, or general patient care concepts, understanding basic EKG rhythms helps you identify what is normal, what is abnormal, and what may require urgent attention.

 This page gives you a simple EKG cheat sheet covering common rhythms like normal sinus rhythm, atrial fibrillation, atrial flutter, sinus bradycardia, sinus tachycardia, SVT, PVCs, ventricular tachycardia, ventricular fibrillation, asystole, and first-degree AV block.